mosne/mosne-media-library-astrobin/README.md

 ## API Reference

-This plugin uses the AstroBin REST API as documented at [welcome.astrobin.com/application-programming-interface](https://welcome.astrobin.com/application-programming-interface).
+This plugin uses the AstroBin REST API using this [documentation](https://welcome.astrobin.com/application-programming-interface).

 The plugin specifically uses these endpoints:
 - `image/` - For browsing and searching images